Fort Fincastle (The Bahamas)

 Fort Fincastle is a fort located in the city of Nassau on the island of New Providence in The Bahamas.
 It was built to provide protection to Nassau.

-The fort was built in 1793 by Lord Dunmore to protect Nassau from pirates.
+The fort, which is shaped like a paddle steamer, was built in 1793 by Lord Dunmore to protect Nassau from pirates.
+He named it Fort Fincastle, after his second title, Viscount Fincastle.

-Built on Society and Bennet's Hills, the fort overlooks the city of Nassau and the Queen’s Staircase, and is often accessed that way by visitors on foot.
+Built on Society and Bennet's Hills, the fort overlooks the city of Nassau, Paradise Island, and the eastern approaches to New Providence.
+It is often accessed via the Queen’s Staircase by visitors on foot.

-This fort shaped like a paddle-steamer, Lord Dunmore called Fort Fincastle, after his second title, Viscount Fincastle.

-The fort overlooked Nassau and Paradise Island and the eastern approaches to New Providence.
 It mounted two 24-pounders, two 32-pounders, two 12-pounder cannons and one howitzer and served as a lighthouse until September 1817 when it was replaced by the lighthouse on Paradise Island (and was subsequently used as a signal station).